 Also, keep in mind, hot water sets stains.
 So, be sure there are no stains on the bedding before you place them in a hot water washing machine cycle.
 Every 6 months or so, rotate your mattress.

 For more cleaning ideas, hacks, and guides check out Green Cleaning.

 As parents to 3 little kids, we are always on the hunt for non toxic/eco-friendly products.
 We found one we use daily called Force of Nature, It's a little appliance that uses electricity to turn salt, water & vinegar into a multi-purpose cleaner, EPA registered disinfectant and deodorizer.
 It's strong enough to kill bacteria and viruses just like bleach, but it has no toxic chemicals whatsoever!
 It's also EPA approved for use against Covid-19.
-They have a promotion right now for 30% off & free shipping if you use coupon code SPRINGCLEAN30.
+They have a promotion right now for 40% off & free shipping if you use coupon code SAFESUMMER40 (for bundles) or 30% off using SAFESUMMER30 (for starter kits).
 Give it a try: Force of Nature See our full review of Force of Nature.